-harm·less drudg·ery is run by Kory Stamper, a lexicographer at Merriam-Webster who spends all day reading citations and trying to define words like “Monophysite” and “bodice ripper.”
+harm·less drudg·ery is owned and operated by Kory Stamper, a lexicographer at Merriam-Webster who spends all day reading citations and trying to define words like “Monophysite” and “bodice ripper.”
 She has been doing this sort of thing since 1998, long enough to remember blue galleys, grease pencils, rubber stamps, and inter-office mail.
 Most recently, she’s gained some notoriety for being one of three editors who write, edit, and appear in the “Ask the Editor” video series.
 (Pursuant to the video series: yes, her hair changes colors, and no, she will not marry you).
-She also travels around the country as a representative for Merriam-Webster, occasionally giving talks and lectures on things that only other word nerds would be interested in.
+In addition to working on definitions and (patiently, steadfastly) answering the editorial email, she sometimes travels around the country giving talks and lectures on things that only other word nerds would be interested in.

 When she is not doing the word-nerd thing, she does other nerdy things, including knitting, baking, and live sound engineering.
 But she will probably not bore you to death with those things here.

-If you enjoy the sort of pabulum (sense 3) that appears here, you can read more of Kory’s blabbing at the Merriam-Webster blog, A Thing About Words, as well as occasionally in the Guardian.
+If you enjoy the sort of pabulum (sense 3) that appears here, you can read more of Kory’s blabbing on the Merriam-Webster blog and in the Guardian, where British commentors endlessly complain on every column she has written there.
+She also contributes to Strong Language, a blog about foul language.
 Her opinions, typos, and blog are her own and not representative of Merriam-Webster &c.
 You know the spiel.